Have you made cake pops? Were they a complete disaster?

 My Cake Pops are LEAKING CAKE/OIL!

-Some call it cake pop *poop* – which I think is a good word for it.
+Some call it cake pop *poop*, which I think is a good word for it.
 After all, this was my initial reaction for it when I began making cake pops a couple years ago.
 This happens when the cake is pushing it’s way out of the coating through a weak spot, a tiny hole, or a bubble that resulted in a hole.
 Make sure you coat the entire cake ball in coating.
-Can also be caused by the cake ball and coating temperature difference – see the “cracks” problem.
+This issue can also be caused by the cake ball and coating temperature difference – see the “cracks” problem.
 But in my opinion, leakage is better than cracks, so if you have a leak – pull the excess cake off and use a toothpick to seal up the hole with additional coating (luckily they usually occur near the stick/bottom so it shouldn’t be too obvious).

 The cake can also be very oily, causing oils to seep out the coating and even down the lollipop stick.
 If this happens, remember, you can always substitute apple sauce or greek yogurt for oil in your cake recipe!